siddardha7/airflow-on-windows/README.md

 # Usage

-## sequential executoe with SQL lite
+## sequential executor with SQL lite

     By default, docker-airflow runs Airflow with **SequentialExecutor** :